Coronavirus: Cork company altering personal protective equipment flown from China

 A company located in the Cork Gaeltacht has stepped in to alter personal protective equipment (PPE) purchased from China to make it suitable for use.

-Sullane Valley Manufacturing, which is based in Baile Mhic Íre (Ballymakerra) near Macroom, has been doing the alteration work after receiving a call to work on the equipment from the HSE last Friday.
+Sullane Valley Manufacturing, which is based in Baile Mhic Íre (Ballymakeera) near Macroom, has been doing the alteration work after receiving a call to work on the equipment from the HSE last Friday.

 A senior staff member from the company visited Cork University Hospital to assess the problem with the PPE before getting the alteration work underway, company director Siobhán Uí Scannláin said.